Selina-Varshney/WalletWizard/README.md

 <img width="638" alt="Screenshot 2023-08-08 140224" src="https://github.com/Selina-Varshney/WalletWizard/assets/99686864/9a47b4bf-d0ee-4ec9-af38-0ae8214bc482">

-During this hackathon we explored the use of github copilot and kore ai platform, and tried to develop our very own chatbot "Wizzie" to make the platform more interactive.
+During this hackathon we also explored the use of github copilot and kore ai platform, and tried to develop our very own chatbot "Wizzy" to make the platform more interactive.
 As a future goal we plan to integrate it with the website and are currently exploring the possibilities.

 ![image](https://github.com/Selina-Varshney/WalletWizard/assets/99686864/25168b13-969a-48e7-a279-397b629654b7)